 The Sherrerd Center for Teaching & Learning has had two teaching mentors since 2018–19 whose job it is to share innovative practices and strategies with colleagues.

-Teaching Mentors for 2021–22
+Teaching Mentors for 2022-23

-Patty DiBartolo steps into the role of teaching mentor for inclusive and equitable pedagogies for the 2021–22 academic year.
+Patty DiBartolo will continue as a teaching mentor for equitable and inclusive pedagogies for the 2022–23 academic year.
 She hopes to foster awareness of the promise of liberatory education, one that challenges systems of domination while cultivating hope.
-This work is challenging yet imperative and made just a bit easier when shared and affirmed by others.
+This work is made just a bit easier when shared and affirmed by others.
 With her colleagues, she seeks to transform gaps, challenges, and frustrations in our learning spaces into “place[s] of possibility” (hooks, 2003/2019, p.
 74).
-In her consultations and teaching circle conversations, Patty will share principles of equity mindedness (identity, community, agency and competency) that open up possibilities for more just and effective teaching strategies so that we can collectively disrupt systems of domination at work in our classrooms, disciplines, and scholarly spaces.
+In her consultations and teaching circle conversations, Patty will share principles of equity mindedness (identity, community, agency and competency) that open up possibilities for more just and effective teaching strategies so that we can collectively improve our classrooms, disciplines, and scholarly spaces.